dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  GridDiag

    GRID_DIAG_REGRID_METHOD
-     Specify the value for 'method' in the regrid dictionary in MET configuration file for grid_diag.
+     Specify the value for 'regrid.method' in the MET configuration file for grid_diag.

      | *Used by:*  GridDiag

    GRID_DIAG_REGRID_WIDTH
-     Specify the value for 'width' in the regrid dictionary in MET configuration file for grid_diag.
+     Specify the value for 'regrid.width' in the MET configuration file for grid_diag.

      | *Used by:*  GridDiag

    GRID_DIAG_REGRID_VLD_THRESH
-     Specify the value for 'vld_thresh' in the regrid dictionary in MET configuration file for grid_diag.
+     Specify the value for 'regrid.vld_thresh' in the MET configuration file for grid_diag.

      | *Used by:*  GridDiag

    GRID_DIAG_REGRID_SHAPE
-     Specify the value for 'shape' in the regrid dictionary in MET configuration file for grid_diag.
+     Specify the value for 'regrid.shape' in the MET configuration file for grid_diag.

      | *Used by:*  GridDiag

    GRID_DIAG_REGRID_TO_GRID
-     Specify the value for 'to_grid' in the regrid dictionary in MET configuration file for grid_diag.
+     Specify the value for 'regrid.to_grid' in the MET configuration file for grid_diag.

      | *Used by:*  GridDiag